-- · Removing the IP address from the flag list. - Creating request rules to allow specific IP addresses.
+- Removing the IP address from the flag list. - Creating request rules to allow specific IP addresses. - Creating request rules to block specific IP addresses.

-₹vorking with iviuitiple Lua Scripts in ivginx
+Working with Multiple Lua Scripts in Nginx

 Currently, Nginx only supports one init\by\lua or init\by\lua\file, which is used by the Signal Sciences Nginx module.
 If you have your own Lua scripts embedded within Nginx, you will need to splice the Signal Sciences module into your custom Lua code.